humble-tx/sprint2/Sprint2.md

 My main involvement in this project was in the early stage, in the group discussion about which direction to take.
 At that stage, we talked about moving away from a straightforward "hand controls the visuals" idea, towards something closer to More-than-human Design — where the hand acts as a disturbance inside a system rather than a controller giving direct commands.
 Looking at the finished prototype, I think this shift was the right call: the calm and disturbed states make the ecosystem feel like it has its own behaviour, rather than just reacting to a user's input one-to-one.

-The technical development that followed — the TouchDesigner build, the MediaPipe integration, and the plant modelling and simplification — was carried out by Ying Luo.
-Looking at the documented process, it's clear that getting from the first plan (Python + MediaPipe + OSC) to the final version (MediaPipe directly inside TouchDesigner) involved a lot of troubleshooting around environment compatibility, channel filtering, and smoothing.

-Reflecting on this, the main thing I take away is about how I approached group work this sprint.
-I didn't find a way to contribute to the hands-on development after the initial discussion, which meant I missed out on the technical learning the brief is focused on.
-If I were doing this again, I would try to take on a smaller, well-defined task early on — even something like testing the camera setup, helping document the process with photos, or trying out the MediaPipe component myself in a simple test file — rather than waiting for a "bigger" role to become clear.
-The keyboard-input exercise mentioned in the project's documentation (using a value from 0–1 to drive simple forms before connecting real sensor data) seems like exactly the kind of small, low-barrier task I could have picked up.

-For future sprints, I'd want to set up a clearer individual task for myself from the start, even within a shared concept, so that my contribution to both development and documentation is real rather than something I have to account for afterwards.
+For future sprints, I'd want to set up a clearer individual task for myself from the start, even within a shared concept.

 ### Demo Day Notes